sudarsunkannan/lsm_nvm/README.md

 ### Testing restarts or failure and recovery

-The script simply runs the benchmark with random writes for 10M keys, kills after 10 seconds, and restarts to read the data.
+The script first simply runs the benchmark with random writes for 1M keys and reads them during restart.
+Next, the benchmark randomly kills "random write" operation after 5 seconds, restarts, and then reads the data.
 Look inside the script for more details or varying the values.

 ```
   $ scripts/run_restart.sh
 ```

 ### Running Vanilla LevelDB

-NoveLSM is build over LevelDB 1.21.
+NoveLSM is built over LevelDB 1.21.
 The script compiles the LevelDB source code with release version.</br>
 Disable Snappy compression; If enabled, Snappy will only compress SSTable.
 Also, ensure that cmake 3.9 or greater is enabled.</br>